 Jerry Lewis

-His fame rose to prominence together with singer Dean Martin, billed as Martin and Lewis, in 1946 and for ten years, the two did a series of sixteen buddy-comedy films, along with their televised run on ''The Colgate Comedy Hour'', live stage performances, guest spots on other shows and a radio series.
+Rising to prominence together with singer Dean Martin, billed as Martin and Lewis, in 1946, the two did a series of sixteen buddy-comedy films, along with their televised run on ''The Colgate Comedy Hour'', live stage performances, guest spots on other shows and a radio series.

-While winning the Best Director of the Year award eight times in five countries, Lewis raised funds for the Muscular Dystrophy Association (MDA) through his annual Labor Day telecast ''The Jerry Lewis MDA Labor Day Telethon'', a live televised event he hosted, airing from 1966 until 2010.
+While as its honorary national chairman, Lewis raised funds for the Muscular Dystrophy Association (MDA) through his annual Labor Day telecast ''The Jerry Lewis MDA Labor Day Telethon'', a live event which raised over $2.6 billion.

 Lewis performed in concert stages, nightclubs, audio recordings and appeared in at least 117 film and television productions.
 He was honored with two stars on the Hollywood Walk of Fame and France awarded him the Legion of Honor in 2006.
 Provided by Wikipedia